ucbepic/docetl/docs/operators/resolve.md

 3. **Effective Comparison Prompts**: Design comparison prompts that consider all relevant factors for determining matches.
 4. **Detailed Resolution Prompts**: Create resolution prompts that effectively standardize or combine information from matched records.
 5. **Appropriate Model Selection**: Choose suitable models for embedding (if used) and language tasks.
+6. **Optimize Batch Size**: If you expect to compare a large number of pairs, consider increasing the `compare_batch_size`.
+This parameter effectively limits parallelism, so a larger value can improve performance for large datasets.

+!!! tip "Balancing Batch Size"

+    While increasing `compare_batch_size` can improve parallelism, be cautious not to set it too high.
+Extremely large batch sizes might overwhelm system memory or exceed API rate limits.
+Consider your system's capabilities and the characteristics of your dataset when adjusting this parameter.

 The Resolve operation is particularly useful for data cleaning, deduplication, and creating standardized records from multiple data sources.
 It can significantly improve data quality and consistency in your dataset.